Token Ring: Optional priority scheme

 In some applications there is an advantage to being able to designate one station having a higher priority.
 Token Ring specifies an optional scheme of this sort, as does the CAN Bus, (widely used in automotive applications) – but Ethernet does not.

 In the Token Ring priority MAC, eight priority levels, 0–7, are used.
 When the station wishing to transmit receives a token or data frame with a priority less than or equal to the station's requested priority, it sets the priority bits to its desired priority.
 The station does not immediately transmit; the token circulates around the medium until it returns to the station.
 Upon sending and receiving its own data frame, the station downgrades the token priority back to the original priority.

 Here are the following eight access priority and traffic types for devices that support 802.1Q and 802.1p:

 Interconnection with Ethernet

 Bridging solutions for Token Ring and Ethernet networks included the AT&T StarWAN 10:4 Bridge, the IBM 8209 LAN Bridge and the Microcom LAN Bridge.
 Alternative connection solutions incorporated a router that could be configured to dynamically filter traffic, protocols and interfaces, such as the IBM 2210-24M Multiprotocol Router, which contained both Ethernet and Token Ring interfaces.

+Operating system support

+In 2012, David S. Miller merged a patch to remove token ring networking support from the Linux kernel.